 Regular, moderate exercise can help keep blood flowing to senior dogs’ muscles, get joint fluid moving, and stave off weight gain that can worsen conditions such as diabetes or arthritis.
 Here are some outdoor exercises for your older pooch.

 Indoor exercises can provide a low-stress workout for your gray-faced, senior pup that will help them avoid gaining weight, which can worsen arthritis and heart disease.
-If your dog is stuck inside because of the weather, give these a try.
+If your dog is stuck inside because of the weather, give these exercises a try.

 Your pet sitter needs to handle your senior dog’s individual needs while you’re away, and it’s your responsibility to help prepare them to provide the right care.
 Here are a few tips that will help make sure your sitter knows how to care for your old pooch.